dm-zharov/ricoh-gr-bluetooth-api/shooting_service/capture_mode.md

 ### Overview

-Sets or acquires the action mode of the camera.
+Acquires and sets the action mode of the camera.

 ### Value Fields